Fabioni/PortfoliePerformance-Historische_Kurse_Tabelle_auf_einer_Webseite/README.md

 1. install python3

-1. Download .zip from GitHub and unzip it
+1. Download .zip from GitHub and unzip it.
+To do so click the green button.

 1. open a terminal at this folder location